-It may sound somewhat stupid but when you get what I am going to call a “bad comment” (not a comment which points out negative things such as spelling mistakes, or proves my side of the debate wrong) it ultimately makes the writer few what they written as sub standard which then goes to affect other bits of work in future.
+It may sound somewhat stupid but when you get what I am going to call a “bad comment” (not a comment which points out negative things such as spelling mistakes, or proves my side of the debate wrong) it ultimately makes the writer few what they are written as sub-standard which then goes to affect other bits of work in future.

 So ultimately it comes to a single question.